Indian culture facts

 Little people of Iroquoian folklore.
 They are dwarf-like nature spirits about 2 feet tall.

-Mythological giants of the Iroquois tribes, with skin as hard as stone.
+Mythological giant of the Iroquois tribes, with skin as hard as stone.

 Monster in the form of a giant disembodied head, usually created during a particularly violent murder.